 After a few weeks of revisions, the plans we submitted to City Hall they were approved and a build permit was made available to us.
 Which was great news!

 The approved plans required some demolition to our floor and restructuring of our plumbing system to meet current ADA requirements.
 Although these were changes that would make our restrooms more accessible, the cost rose to more than $30,000.00, which was well outside our budget while we’re not open for business.
+It is unfortunate, we were hoping to include some new systems after reading the Eddy water descaler review but clearly that will have to wait.
 From the very beginning, The Torch has tried to be compliant with all building codes and statues to make it a safe and fun place to be.
 But this plumbing change was simply outside of our scope.

 Fortunately, after a little bit of searching, the ADA and the International Code Council came to the rescue.
 Because the plumbing is part of the existing infrastructure of the building, it falls under The International Building Code Fourth Printing (2009) Chapter 34 Section 3411 Subsection 7.1.
 Believe me when I say I never thought I’d be dealing with such things as an improvisor.
 The pertinent portion of the code reads: